Jaseci-Labs/jaseci/support/monitoring/README.md

 If your running in your local kubernetes , run below :

+Please Note to replace <YOUR PASSWORD> with the password you want to add for your grafana portal.

 ```console
 helm install grafana helmcharts/grafana \
     --set adminPassword='<YOUR PASSWORD>' \